Bisphenol A and other Bisphenols

 An innovative complementary approach using a liquid chromatographic-mass spectrometer method and infrared spectroscopy is proposed for measuring internal biological exposure to dangerous chemical contaminants and for monitoring biochemical changes in target organs.
 The proposed methodologies were validated and applied in the case of rats exposed to low-doses of Bisphenol A (BPA).
 A liquid chromatographic method coupled to a tandem mass spectrometer was used in order to measure BPA concentration in rat livers after a clean up with AFFINIMIP®SPE BISPHENOLS.

-Sonia Errico, Marianna Portaccio, Carla Nicolucci, Rosaria Meccariello, Rosanna Chianese, Marika Scafuro, Maria Lepore, Nadia Diano, A novel experimental approach for liver analysis in rats exposed to Bisphenol A by means of LC-mass spectrometry and infrared spectroscopy, Journal of Pharmaceutical and Biomedical Analysis, Volume 165, 2019, Pages 207-212.
+Errico, S., Portaccio, M., Nicolucci, C., Meccariello, R., Chianese, R., Scafuro, M., Lepore, M. and Diano, N. (2019) ‘A novel experimental approach for liver analysis in rats exposed to Bisphenol A by means of LC-mass spectrometry and infrared spectroscopy’, Journal of Pharmaceutical and Biomedical Analysis, 165, pp. 207–212.

 An analytical procedure has been introduced to enable a study of the excretion of free bisphenol A (BPA), total BPA and its main metabolite bisphenol A glucuronide (BPA–GLUC).
 100 lg/kg b. w.
 BPA was administered daily to one sheep for 5 days with consecutive urine and feces samples being taken, BPA and total BPA were determined in samples using HPLC with fluorescence detection.

-Determination of free and total bisphenol A in the urine and feces of orally and subcutaneously dosed sheep by high-performance liquid chromatography with fluorescence detection, Sabina Šturm, Andrej Škibin, Milan Pogačnik & Vesna Cerkvenik-Flajs (2020), Journal of Environmental Science and Health, Part B.
+Šturm, S., Škibin, A., Pogačnik, M. and Cerkvenik-Flajs, V. (2020) ‘Determination of free and total bisphenol A in the urine and faeces of sheep given an oral and subcutaneous dose by high-performance liquid chromatography with fluorescence detection’, Journal of Environmental Science and Health, Part B, 55(6), pp. 531–537.

 The aim of the study was to preliminarily evaluate the bisphenol A exposure and disposition in sheep milk after repeated dietary and subcutaneous administration of a relatively low dose (100 μg/kg of b. w./day) of bisphenol A to a sheep.
 A toxicokinetic model was developed on the basis of the analysis of blood plasma and milk cleaned-up with AFFINIMIP SPE Bisphenols.

-Preliminary toxicokinetic study of BPA in lactating dairy sheep after repeated dietary and subcutaneous administration. Šturm, S., Grabnar, I., Škibin, A. et al. Sci Rep 10, 6498 (2020).
+Šturm, S., Grabnar, I., Škibin, A. and Cerkvenik-Flajs, V. (2020) ‘Preliminary toxicokinetic study of BPA in lactating dairy sheep after repeated dietary and subcutaneous administration’, Scientific Reports, 10, p.
+6498

 The effect of BPA and silybin, alone or in combination, on proliferation, oxidative stress and steroid metabolism in HepG2 grown in high glucose concentration medium (H-HepG2) were investigated.
 Steroids extraction from cell culture medium were done with AFFINIMIP® SPE Bisphenols.

-Ameliorative effect of Silybin on bisphenol A induced oxidative stress, cell proliferation and steroid hormones oxidation in HepG2 cell cultures.
-Lama, S., Vanacore, D., Diano, N. et al. Sci Rep 9, 3228 (2019).
+Lama, S., Vanacore, D., Diano, N. and Meccariello, R. (2019) ‘Ameliorative effect of Silybin on bisphenol A induced oxidative stress, cell proliferation and steroid hormones oxidation in HepG2 cell cultures’, Scientific Reports, 9, p.
+3228.

 An analytical method was developped for the determination of BPA in sea water, algaes, sediments, tissue mussels and shells from farms and open sea.
 With this method combining AFFINIMIP® SPE Bisphenols clean-up and fluorescence detection, a limit of detection of 0.03µg/kg, 0.01µg/kg, 0.003 µg/kg and 0.4µg/kg was respectively determined for mussels’ tissue, shells and sediments, seawater and algae.

-Analysis and Occurrence of Bisphenol A in Mediterranean Mussels (Mytilus galloprovincialis) Sampled from the Slovenian Coastal Waters of the North Adriatic Sea, Cerkvenik-Flajs, V., Fonda, I. & Gombač, M. Bull Environ Contam Toxicol (2018).
+Cerkvenik-Flajs, V., Fonda, I. and Gombač, M. (2018) ‘Analysis and Occurrence of Bisphenol A in Mediterranean Mussels (Mytilus galloprovincialis) Sampled from the Slovenian Coastal Waters of the North Adriatic Sea’, Bulletin of Environmental Contamination and Toxicology, 101(1), pp. 112–117.

 A multi-residue method for determination of BPA, 4 – octylphenol (4 – OP), 4 – tert – octylphenol (4 -t-OP), 4 – nonylphenol (4 – NP) and tert – nonylphenol ( t – NP) has been developed and validated in feed and fish muscle by purification with AFFINIMIP® SPE Bisphenols and LC/ESI -MS/MS analysis.

 Bisphenol A (BPA) levels in urine and plasma of non-alcoholic fatty liver disease (NAFLD) patients were analysed to evaluate the correspondence between these levels and the severity of the disease.
-AFFINIMIP SPE Bisphenols is used in the clean-up procedure of plasma and after deglucuronisation of BPA in urine.
+AFFINIMIP®SPE Bisphenols is used in the clean-up procedure of plasma and after deglucuronisation of BPA in urine.

 Bisphenol A, 4-t-Octylphenol and 4-Nonylphenol in fish tissus and sediments were analyzed by HPLC – Fluorescence.
 The method was validated with a clean up with AFFINIMIP®SPE BISPHENOLS with respective LOD of 0.1, 0.06 and 0.08ng/mL and a linearity evaluated between 0.1 and 200ng/mL.